 I specialise in marine spatial planning, both in teaching and research.
-I have led a number of research projects investigating the uptake of marine planning, especially within Europe, looking at the institutional arrangements being put in place and transboundary dimensions of these initiatives, and am currently leading the university's contribution to an EU-funded project on marine planning for the European Atlantic region.
+I have led a number of research projects investigating the uptake of marine planning, especially within Europe, looking at the institutional arrangements being put in place and transboundary dimensions of these initiatives, and am currently leading the University of Liverpool's contribution to an EU-funded project on marine planning for the European Atlantic region.

 I am Director of the Liverpool Institute for Sustainable Coasts and Oceans (LISCO) which combines the marine and maritime expertise of the National Oceanography Centre, the University of Liverpool, and Liverpool John Moores University.

 My academic background covers environmental science, management and assessment.
 I have held previous appointments at the University of Manchester and Sheffield Hallam University.
 My doctoral research was into the formation of local planning policy on electricity networks.

 I am a chartered member of the Royal Town Planning Institute.